parrt/msds501/notes/operations.md

-# Common Programming Patterns
+# Common Programming Operations

 As we've discussed, programmers draw from a set of templates when choosing an overall program plan.
 The same is true of the individual operations themselves.
 Programmers have a catalog of common operations that they rely on when choosing the steps of a plan.
-We can call these common operations (and their mapping to code) *programming patterns*.
+In [Model of Computation](computation.md), we'll look at *programming patterns* that implement these common operations.

-We've already seen a number of these patterns, such as:
+You're no doubt familiar with operations such as:

 * *sum the numbers in a list*
 * *count the numbers in a list*.